 Build Your Pantry

 23. Another way to save food is to dehydrate it.
-Those potato flakes you grab from the grocery store can be replicated at home.
+You can use your own oven to get started.

 Raise Some Animals